ray0711/miscale2garmin/README.md

 - connection parameters MQTT ("mqtt_server", "mqtt_port", "mqtt_userName", "mqtt_userPass").

 Debug and other comments:
 - the project is prepared to work with the ESP32 board with the charging module (red LED indicates charging).
-I based my version on the LI-Ion 18650 battery;
+I based my version on the Li-ion 18650 battery;
 - program for ESP32 has implemented UART debug mode, you can verify if everything is working properly;
 - after switching the device on, blue LED will light up for a moment to indicate that the module has started successfully;
 - if the data are acquired correctly in the next step, the blue LED will flash for a moment 2 times;